knative/eventing/docs/registry/README.md

 Design an **initial** version of the **Registry** for the **MVP** that can support discoverability of the different event types that can be consumed from the eventing mesh.
-For details on the different user stories that this proposal enables, please refer to the
+For details on the different user stories that this proposal touches, please refer to the
 [User stories and personas for Knative eventing](https://docs.google.com/document/d/15uhyqQvaomxRX2u8s0i6CNhA86BQTNztkdsLUnPmvv4/edit?usp=sharing) document.

 #### Out of scope